 Leaders don’t create followers.
 They create more leaders.-Tom Peters

 Senior executives often avoid building their leadership pipeline because they feel like they’re digging their own grave.
-After all, it’s about preparing others to step up so that you can step down.
+After all, a leadership pipeline is all about preparing others to step up so that you can step down.
 Unfortunately, every leader will have to step down at some point, and successful leaders are marked by the fact that, when the time comes, they have prepared enough that they are no longer needed.

 What is a Leadership Pipeline?

 The term ‘leadership pipeline’ refers to an organization’s procedure for building and maintaining their leadership succession bench.
 It is a systematic process that encompasses all forms of employee development, evaluation, training, and promotion.
 When properly established, leadership pipelines identify, nurture, and promote top talent, allowing companies to fill vacant positions from within, rather than recruiting externally.
 In this way, leadership pipelines also provide a systematic pathway for grooming succession candidates

 Leadership pipelines come in many different shapes and sizes.
 To help you develop the best one possible, we took a look at which features are common across strong leadership pipelines.
 Here’s what we found:

 1. Strong leadership pipelines enable companies to promote from within

 One of the best indicators of a strong leadership pipeline is the ability to promote from within.
 Over 20-30% of todays’ boards replace outgoing CEOs with external hires.[i]
 In the short-term, this may seem like an efficient solution, but in the long run, being forced to hire externally will cost your company money, time, and talent.